bowman2001/perplexdoc/content/doc/intro/workflow/resources/index.md

 We can register every file in a page bundle **only once**.
 And then, we can’t reference it anymore under its original name.

-Remote resources may slow down the build considerably, when an external service is not available.
+Remote resources may slow down a build considerably when an external service is (temporarily) not available.
+Hugo always saves retrieved resources

 ## Resources for this theme

-The theme relies on [page bundles](/doc/intro/workflow/content#bundles) to store page specific resources.
+The theme relies on [page bundles](/doc/intro/workflow/content#bundles) to store page-specific resources.

 ```YAML {.left}
 resources: